bootdotdev/blog/content/devops/backend-devops-roles-merging.md

 ## It's time for some speculation on my part

-I believe that the job duties of "back-end" and "devops" engineers will coalesce to include almost everything that "the user doesn't see".
+I believe that the job duties of "back-end" and "DevOps" engineers will coalesce to include almost everything that "the user doesn't see".
 There will still be room for specialization, but these roles will become less distinguishable overall.

-First, let's talk about *why* I think this is happening, and then let's talk about what it means for us as back-end and devops engineers.
+First, let's talk about *why* I think this is happening, and then let's talk about what it means for us as back-end and DevOps engineers.

 ## The problem: Most companies need to ship simple features more quickly